skylerparr/haxe-continuation/README.md

 * Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
-* Neither the name of the <ORGANIZATION> nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+* Neither the name of Proletariat, Inc. nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.